 As part of the Kaombo project, 59 wells will be connected to the two FPSOs.
-Both the vessels are converted very large crude carriers, which will produce from six different fields – Gengibre, Gindungo, Caril, Canela, Mostarda and Louro, located in the central and southern part of Block 32.
+Both the vessels are converted from very large crude carriers, and will produce from six different fields – Gengibre, Gindungo, Caril, Canela, Mostarda and Louro, located in the central and southern part of Block 32.

 Overall, the production from the Kaombo project is estimated to be 230,000bopd at peak.
 The associated gas from the project will be transported to the Angola LNG plant.

 Total is the operator of the Angolan offshore block with a 30% stake.
 It is partnered by Sonangol P&P (30%), Sonangol Sinopec International 32 (20%), Esso Exploration & Production Angola (Overseas) (15%) and Galp Energia Overseas Block 32 (5%).

 At the inauguration of the Kaombo project, Total also announced two new projects in Angola in the form of the CLOV phase 2 project and the Dalia phase 3 project.
 In May, the company launched the Zinia 2 project offshore Angola in Block 17.

 The CLOV phase 2 project, which is estimated to have a production plateau of 40,000 barrels of oil per day (bopd), will see drilling of seven additional wells.
 First oil from the project is anticipated to be achieved in 2020.

 The Dalia phase 3 project would need drilling of six more wells.
 First oil from the project is likely to be drawn in 2021 with the field to have a production plateau of 30,000bopd.